 That’s where geofencing comes in.
 Geofencing uses a device’s GPS to set a “fence” around the user’s location.
 Using this information, your customers could get a notification on their app or get targeted ads when searching on a search engine.
 This is very useful to those who have a storefront.

 Geofencing and local online marketing

 If you have a storefront, you need to be doing local small business marketing in the form of geofencing.
-Considering there are 3.8+ billion Google searches a day, and over half of those are done with a mobile device, your business could be falling behind competitors if you aren’t using geofencing.
+Considering that there are 3.8+ billion Google searches a day, and over half of those are done with a mobile device, your business could be falling behind competitors if you aren’t using geofencing.

-What geofencing does is take a small area and sends messages to possible customers.
+What geofencing does is take a small area and send messages to possible customers.
 With an app, they may get a notification once they walk within a block of your store.
 Without an app, the potential customer must search for something like “food near me” for your restaurant to then pop up.
 This is where hyperlocal marketing comes in.